jianmin-chen/beav/README.md

-* Debug sockets to get it working
-* Finish faceterm
-*

 Here's a recap of everything we did in [BWSI AUV](https://blksail-edu.github.io/), in general but no particular order:

 * Fundamentals of Python & C++